 Stokes & Son/Stokes and Sons Buttons: Pre Federation

-According to Gregery Eccelston, after the partnership of Stokes & Martin, a new partnership between Thomas Stokes and his eldest son, Henry Richmond (Harry) Stokes, named Stokes & Son.
+According to Gregery Eccelston, after the partnership of Stokes & Martin, there was a new partnership between Thomas Stokes and his eldest son, Henry Richmond (Harry) Stokes, named Stokes & Son.
 The name officially changed in 1903 to Stokes & Sons when Thomas William and Edgar Vincent Stokes were recognised as partners.

 I have not seen any buttons backmarked “Stokes & Son”, although buttons were undoubtedly made between 1893-1903.
 Please contact me if you can share any images!
 It is possible that all or most of the buttons produced in this time period were backed with old ‘Stokes & Martin’ plates, or simply “Stokes Melbourne”.
 However, the existence of ‘Stokes & Sons’ button with the Queen Victoria Crown would indicate that the backmark was used before the official name change.
 Although the name had not changed officially, several sons were associated with the business during this time.